1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 4.md

  - Permafrost
  - Fossil Fuels
  - Limestone & Dolomite(lithosphere)
-	 -
+	 - calcium carbonate from organism can become fossilized in limestone
 #### Methane
  - Oxidized to Water and CO2
  - Methanogenesis: Methane is produced from organic matter in anaerobic conditions by archaeans and some diffuse into the atmosphere

 #### Peat
- - PEat forms when organic matter is partially decomposed in anaerobic conditions in watterlogged soil
+ - PEat forms when organic matter is partially decomposed in anaerobic conditions in waterlogged soil
 #### Fossil Fuel
  - Partially decomposed organic matter from past geological eras was converted to petroleum natural gas and coal
  - Combustion: